-Prepare the fish by chopping the heads and tails off, slice diagonally across its body to allow the flavours to penetrate the fish.
+Prepare the fish by chopping the heads and tails off, slice diagonally across its body to allow the flavors to penetrate the fish.
 Add sea bass, red mullet, and squid to marinade.
 Leave for 10 to 15 minutes.

 Add the fish to the flavor base, big pieces first.
 Leave the squid for last minutes, as this does not take long to cook.
 Cook over the heat for 10 minutes.
 Then add the squid and shrimps and any leftover juices.
 Cook for a further 5 minutes.

-Serve with Couscous and Salad.
+Serve with couscous and salad.

 Recipe courtesy of Ben O'Donoghue